The 3 mental blocks keeping your home cluttered (and how to break them)

 Block 1: The "maybe someday" trap

-1. The "20/20 rule": Professional organizers often suggest that if an item can be replaced for less than $20 and in less than 20 minutes, you should let it go.
+The "20/20 rule": Professional organizers often suggest that if an item can be replaced for less than $20 and in less than 20 minutes, you should let it go.
 The cost of storing it (in space, energy, and mental load) is often much higher than the cost of replacing it.

 Block 2: The "guilt & obligation" block

-We often confuse the item with the love or memory it represents.
-The clutter isn't love; it's just stuff.
-Let me tell you a hard thing to hear, but I feel it needs to be said out loud": holding onto the item out of guilt actually dishonors the relationship *GASP! and here is why, because it contributes to a stressful environment.
+We often confuse the item with the love or memory it represents. sometimes we hang on a bit too hard to things because we feel obligated but let me say a hard thing to hear but I feel needs to be said out loud: holding onto the item out of guilt is not good for your home life.

-• Practice gratitude and release: Hold the item and genuinely thank the person who gave it to you (either in your heart or aloud).
+Practice gratitude and release: Hold the item and genuinely thank the person who gave it to you (either in your heart or aloud).
 Acknowledge that the love and intention behind the gift has already been received.
 Now, you are free to bless someone else with the item.

-• The photo memory: If an item is deeply meaningful but takes up too much space, simply take a beautiful photo of it and save the picture.
+The photo memory: If an item is deeply meaningful but takes up too much space, simply take a beautiful photo of it and save the picture.
 Then, confidently pass the item on.
 Your memory is stored safely in your heart, not in a dusty corner.

 Block 3: the "identity" block